CalciferZh/TinyFTP/README.md

 **this server** and **this client** can communicate with each other.
 2. Client supports brute-and-force multi-thread transfer: log in multiple clients together and each thread receive one part of the file.

-Simple enter 'help' in client to see the supported features.
+Simple enter 'help' in client to see supported features.